-- Actual experience deviating from expected after July 1, 2021 will result in gains or losses which will be reflected in the next actuarial valuation report. - Effective January 1, 2022, assets and liabilities of The Contributory Pension Plan for TUFA Employees of Trent University (the "TUFA Pension Plan") were transferred to the UPP and members of the TUFA Pension Plan began making contributions to and accruing benefits under the UPP.
-The impact of this conversion will be reflected in a subsequent cost certificate. - The Canadian Institute of Actuaries has amended the Standards of Practice related to the computation of commuted values effective February 1, 2022.
+- Actual experience deviating from expected after January 1, 2022 will result in gains or losses which will be reflected in the next actuarial valuation report. - The Canadian Institute of Actuaries has amended the Standards of Practice related to the computation of commuted values effective February 1, 2022.
 The amended Standards of Practice revise the methodology for determining commuted values for indexed pension plans by changing the determination of the rate of inflation.
-As this change is not retroactive, it does not impact the UPP as at July 1, 2021. - To the best of our knowledge, the results contained in this report are based on the regulatory and legal environment in effect at the date of this report and do not take into consideration any potential changes that may be currently under review.
+As this change is not retroactive, it does not impact the January 1, 2022 actuarial valuation of the UPP. - To the best of our knowledge, the results contained in this report are based on the regulatory and legal environment in effect at the date of this report and do not take into consideration any potential changes that may be currently under review.
 To the extent that actual changes in the regulatory and legal environment transpire, any financial impact on the UPP as a result of such changes will be reflected in future valuations.